Surfactant protein D

-Surfactant protein D, also known as SP-D, is a lung surfactant protein part of the collagenous family of proteins called collectin.
+Surfactant protein D, also known as SP-D, is a lung surfactant protein part of the collagenous family of lectins called collectin.
 In humans, SP-D is encoded by the SFTPD gene and is part of the innate immune system.
 Each SP-D subunit is composed of an N-terminal domain, a collagenous region, a nucleating neck region, and a C-terminal lectin domain.
 Three of these subunits assemble to form a homotrimer, which further assemble into a tetrameric complex.

 Interactions

 Surfactant protein D has been shown to interact with DMBT1, and hemagglutinin of influenza A virus.
 Post-translational modification of SP-D i.e. S-nitrosylation switches its function.